dskrinik/ZenGardenCSS/README.md

 ![tiles](https://user-images.githubusercontent.com/25467804/42470336-1f83ddf2-8388-11e8-9924-fd829aad3f1d.png)

 The objective includes mimicking the metro tiles, the animations of the tiles, the sidebar with its buttons, and the taskbar with the start button.
-The objective was get as close as it’s technically possible to the look, feel, and the functionality of the Microsoft tablet screen.
 Here are screenshots of before and after:

 ![comarison1](https://user-images.githubusercontent.com/25467804/42391537-b991de34-811d-11e8-844f-fd5e0bd0cf74.png)